Anas6r/Anas6r/README.md

 ## About Me

-I am a Class 10 student from Bangladesh working toward a career in **Machine Learning research**, with a long-term goal of studying at top global universities (Harvard, MIT, Oxford) on a fully funded scholarship.
+I am a Class 10 student from Bangladesh working toward a career in **Machine Learning research**, with a long-term goal of being a researcher in this field and contributing my best.

 My work is focused on building **deep, rigorous foundations** in: